telliott99/MyMath2/maxwell/maxwell-intro.rst

 As the drawing indicates, the force points perpendicular to the wire.
 This means that the forces on the top and bottom cancel.
 It is the unbalanced force on the left-hand side of the loop that makes the current flow.
 Work is applied to move the loop, this energy input appears as heat in the wire.

 One way to figure out which way the current will flow is to remember that the induced current will itself cause a magnetic field.
-This field will be such as to \emph{counteract the existing field} :math:`\mathbf{B}`.
+This field will be such as to *counteract the existing field* :math:`\mathbf{B}`.
 In this loop, the current will flow clockwise, as indicated by the little arrows.
 The field due to the loop points out of the page.

 .. math::